-DUE TO THE INTRODUCTION OF UNIVERSAL BEAM BULBS FOR IMPROVED BEAM CONTROL THERE HAVE BEEN UPGRADES TO SOME ITEM CODES.
+DUE TO THE INTRODUCTION OF UNIVERSAL BEAM BULBS FOR IMPROVED BEAM CONTROL AND BRIGHTER LEDs, THERE HAVE BEEN UPGRADES AND CHANGES TO SOME ITEM CODES.

 We have received very positive email reports:

 A. 1W NICELITE NL311 v 1.25W HALOGEN From a customer who purchased an NL311 (now upgraded to NL322) for his Cat Eye HL-500.
 He is very pleased and reports a "200% improvement" over the original bulb, which was an 11 lumen Halogen bulb.
 The HL-500 is a classic urban cycle headlight, with over 10 million sold.